sampsyo/home/_drafts/probablycorrect.md

 (But to be clear, this is not my invention.)

 The idea is to pick, instead of a set $X$ of representative inputs, a [probability distribution][] $D$ of inputs that you think is representative of real-world behavior.
-For example, if you're going to run on data from the natural world, you might choose a [normal distribution][].
+For the fast inverse square root function, for example, we might pick a uniform distribution between 0.0 and 10.0, suggesting that any input in that range is equally likely.

-Then you can show with high *confidence* that, when you randomly choose an $x$ from the input distribution $D$, it has a high probability of making $f(x)$ good.
+Statistical testing can show, with high confidence, when you randomly choose an $x$ from the input distribution $D$, it has a high probability of making $f(x)$ good.
 In other words, your goal is to show:

 \\[ \text{Pr}\left[ f(x) \text{ is good} \;\vert\; x \sim D \right] \ge P \\]